omgmajk/different-languages/README.md

-# inputoutput-different-languages
+# different-languages
 ## Tutorial/Examples

-Code examples for taking user input from console and displaying it back.
-This is just a learning project but someone might find it interesting.
+### Code examples for taking user input from console and displaying it back

 **Featured language examples:**
 ```